DragonSenses/complete-ecommerce-store/journey.md

 Each of these are separate fields in an object.
 So we need to create a function that will consolidate each of these properties to a single string.

+We will focus on the address and its many child attributes.
+The [checkout session's customer_details](https://stripe.com/docs/api/checkout/sessions/object#checkout_session_object-customer_details) has a child attribute `customer_details.address`.

+`customer_details.address` itself has its own child attributes such as `{ city, country, line1, line2, postal_code, state }`.
+This means we can access the "address line 1" that the customer filled out in the payment form during the checkout session.